mythitorium/shounic-best-clips-rs/README.md

 - [ ] Frontend admin dashboard
 - [x] Server config endpoint
 - [ ] Database tables endpoint
-- [ ] Refactor state struct to not be so ass
+- [x] Refactor state struct to not be so ass
+- [ ] Re-write interactions with the database so it isn't so ass